Turkey wants 18 Saudis extradited over Khashoggi murder

 "It is not that we don´t have any other information or documents.
 We do.
 Tomorrow is another day," he said.

+Meanwhile, the Kremlin said Russia believes that the Saudi royals were not involved in the murder.

+US President Donald Trump has called the case "one of the worst cover-ups in history".

-Pro-government Turkish media said that intelligence officers showed Haspel video images and audio tapes of Khashoggi´s killing gathered by the authorities.
+Pro-government Turkish media said that intelligence officers showed Haspel video images and audio tapes of Khashoggi´s killing gathered from the consulate.

 A Turkish presidential source said Erdogan shared information about the case with Canada´s Prime Minister Justin Trudeau during a phone call on Friday.